Put a Stop to Unwanted Junk Mail

 • 5.6 million tons of direct mail and other unsolicited paper mail wind up in U.S. landfills each year

 • On average, each American household receives 848 pieces of junk mail per year.
-This amounts to 100 million trees.
-To put that in perspective, it’s the equivalent of deforesting all of Rocky Mountain National Park every four months!
+It amounts to 1.5 trees per family or around 100 million trees per year.
+To put that in perspective, it’s the equivalent of deforesting Rocky Mountain National Park every four months!

-• This deforestation means that junk mail manufacturers create as much greenhouse gas emissions each year as 3.7 million cars.
+• This deforestation means junk mail manufacturers create as much greenhouse gas emissions yearly as 3.7 million cars.

 Where Junk Mail Comes From